Implicit Neural Representation of Beamforming for Continuous Aperture Array Systems: INR of Beamforming Function

-Supervised learning is impractical in this setting, as using spatial coordinates and their corresponding beamforming values as labels would require an infinite training set, resulting in prohibitive training complexity.
-Unsupervised learning of BeaINR is also nontrivial, since the intricate functional forms of both BeaINR and $h(\mathbf{r}, \mathbf{s})$ lead to intractable integrals in the objective, hindering gradient backpropagation.
-To address this, we adopt Gauss–Legendre (GL) quadrature to approximate the integrals.
-Specifically, for a continuous function $f(\cdot)$ defined over $\mathcal{S}_{\mathrm{B}}$, the integral is approximated as~\cite{Beamforming_Design}
+Supervised learning for BeaINR is impractical, as learning the continuous mapping from coordinates to beamforming values requires an infinite training set.
+Unsupervised learning for BeaINR, which uses the objective function~\eqref{eq:object} as the loss function, is also challenging due to the intractable integrals involved in the computation of $\mathbf{Q}$.
+To overcome this challenge, we adopt Gauss–Legendre (GL) quadrature to approximate the integrals.
+Specifically, for a continuous function $f(\cdot)$ defined on $\mathcal{S}_{\mathrm{B}}$, the integral is approximated as~\cite{Beamforming_Design}